steven-steven/OurHamilton/README.md

 OUR FIRST HACKATHON (by Graeme Woods, Linnea Campbell, Steven, Abrar Ahsan) Our Site: http://graemewoods.me/ourhamilton/

 AIM: increase the participation and involvement of the people living in Hamilton, so they could volunteer in events and be part of the community.
-This was part of the 'OUR FUTURE HAMILTON' Challange which is hosted by the city of Hamilton.
+This was part of the 'OUR FUTURE HAMILTON' Challange which is hosted by the city of Hamilton (https://drive.google.com/file/d/0BwKho5uiRlLhVUxjQXQyQm1CeUk/view?usp=sharing).

 FEATURES:
 - RSS FEED from cbc news.com